Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Numerical Simulations

 \subsubsection{1$\times$100 Heisenberg}

 Looking first at the one-dimensional 1×100 Heisenberg lattice, we find that all 4 thresholds achieve less than 1\% error, with $\epsilon=${\tt 1e-2} doing so in just a few seconds on a single thread.
-We observe systematic accuracy improvement upon decreasing \thresh{}; each tighter calculation in the sequence decreases the deviations from DMRG, up to the \thresh{}={\tt 1e-5} result, which has less than 0.1\% error.
+We observe systematic accuracy improvement upon decreasing \thresh{}; each tighter calculation in the sequence decreases the deviations from DMRG, up to the \thresh{}={\tt 1e-5} result, which has approximately 0.1\% error.
 While both the energy errors and discarded weight decrease as \thresh{} is decreased, the cost also increases.
 It appears from this data that a 10-fold decrease in \thresh{} results in a commensurate 10-fold increase in cost (len(H), cpu time).

 This data already illustrates a more general feature that will be seen with the following examples as well: decreasing the threshold, \thresh{}, decreases truncation errors (discarded weight), but generally decreases convergence rate (hence the larger variances for smaller \thresh).
-However, since we have an effective way to correct for convergence errors, we are still able to obtain qualitatively correct results from relatively few iterations.
+However, since the energy-variance extrapolation lets us estimate the converged energy from a partially-converged trajectory, we still obtain accurate results from relatively few iterations.

 In Panel (a) in Fig. \ref{fig:heis_extrap}, the convergence and extrapolations are shown for each of the four threshold values for the 1$\times$100 lattice.
 As described above, we choose our data cutoff point so as to minimize the uncertainty in our linear fit, and the shaded regions in the curve show the difference between linear and quadratic extrapolations.
 For this system, the differences between linear and quadratic fits are undetectable in the plots, indicating a good fit.
 We find that even the raw energy, $\bra{0}H^{(i_\text{final})}\ket{0}$ without extrapolation, is already less than 1\% error from the ground state energy for all 4 truncation thresholds.